 Occupations and Workforce

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Saint Paul Island is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Saint Paul Island is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Saint Paul Island is a town of sales and office workers, service providers and professionals.
 There are especially a lot of people living in Saint Paul Island who work in office and administrative support (21.59%), maintenance occupations (9.20%) and law enforcement and fire fighting (8.67%).

 Also of interest is that Saint Paul Island has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 17.21% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 17.21% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle